Sparta8185/Codign-platform-for-students-Fixed/README.md

 # Codign platform for students

 This project is a web-based platform that allows students to write, compile, and run C programs directly from their browsers.
-Additionally, the platform includes a PDF viewer and a user management interface for lab sessions.
+Additionally, the platform includes a PDF viewer that contains a C language book.

 <img width="1344" alt="Screenshot 2024-08-13 at 22 44 11" src="https://github.com/user-attachments/assets/b086f912-7f03-4561-b349-59a67db39dec">